 Moral Stories In English For Class 11

-Some examples of moral stories that could be appropriate for class 11 students include Be Different,” “The Ant And The Pigeon,” “Casabianca,” “Dark Spots,” etc. These stories can be used as a starting point for class discussions and activities that will help students develop critical thinking and decision-making skills.
+Some examples of moral stories that could be appropriate for class 11 students include Be Different,” “The Ant And The Pigeon,” “Casablanca,” “Dark Spots,” etc. These stories can be used as a starting point for class discussions and activities.

 The Ant And The Pigeon